New Horizons Mission to Pluto.

 In OBJ format.

 In the OBJ format all properties are maintained.
 The meshes of the objects are independent.

 Materials and textures included.
-The ZIP file contains: OBJ file, MTL file, and original texture map JPG and model in standard definition and high definition.
+The ZIP file contains: OBJ file, MTL file, and original texture map JPG.

 In FBX and MAX format.